-If you’ve inspected your rear sway bar / anti-roll bar bushings in your DB9 and discovered they need changing (see my other article on this – coming soon), this article is for you.
+If you’ve inspected your rear sway bar / anti-roll bar bushings in your DB9 and discovered they need changing (click here to learn how), this article is for you.
 The good new is that the process is pretty simple once you have access to them, but take note below of the special tightening procedure.
 Read on to learn how.

 This is one of the few projects that won’t break the bank.
 The only parts you’ll need is a new pair of bushings.
 I spent a considerable amount of time looking for a set of aftermarket polyurethane performance bushings (that you can get for most any other mass produced sports car), but struck out for the DB9.
 If you know of anyone making one, please leave me a comment down below so I can share with everyone.

 Fortunately the official Aston Martin parts aren’t that expensive.
 You’ll need a quantity two (2) of Aston Martin part number 4G43-5484-CA. [Note: This part number is ridiculously close to the one for the Front bushings, but they are in fact different parts] You can find these online for about $20.67 USD each.
 Or you can contact Richard Hayward at HWM England and get them a little cheaper for about $18 USD.
 Email Richard the info about your car (and tell him you heard about him from Aston1936.com) and he’ll be sure you are getting the right parts at the right price.
 [Note: HWM can’t ship to the USA any longer due to a ridiculous Aston Martin imposed ban protecting the US dealerships, but they can ship to the rest of the world]